-The NEES 200TM is a digital air-to-fuel (A/F) ratio controller for gaseous fuelled, carbureted forklift truck engines.
-The NEES 200TM is designed for use with Nett® 3-way catalyst systems in closed-loop configurations.
+The BlueCAT 200TM consists of a digital air-to-fuel (A/F) ratio controller for gaseous fuelled, carbureted large spark ignited engines, and a 3-Way catalytic converter/muffler.
 By precisely maintaining the optimal A/F ratio (also known as the stoichiometric A/F ratio) under all engine operating conditions, the unit maximizes emission reductions in the 3-way catalyst.
 The controller also reduces fuel consumption and increases engine life.